 What are Crohn’s disease and ulcerative colitis?

-Known collectively as inflammatory bowel diseases (IBD), Crohn's disease and ulcerative colitis affect more than 3.1 million Americans.
+Known collectively as inflammatory bowel diseases (IBD), Crohn's disease and ulcerative colitis affect an estimated 3.1 million Americans.
 That’s one in every 100 Americans living with one of these debilitating, medically incurable diseases that attack the digestive system.
 The fastest growing patient population is children under the age of 18.

 While Crohn's disease may attack anywhere along the digestive tract, from the mouth to the anus, ulcerative colitis inflames only the large intestine (colon) and rectum.
 Symptoms of these diseases may include abdominal pain, persistent diarrhea, rectal bleeding, debilitating fatigue, and extreme weight loss.
 Patients can be diagnosed at any age, but are most commonly diagnosed between the ages of 15 and 35.
 Many patients experience numerous hospitalizations.
 About 23 to 45 percent of people with ulcerative colitis and up to 75 percent of people with Crohn’s disease will eventually require surgical intervention for their disease.